riptidewave93/npn2-debian/README.md

 ## To Do
 * Bring back kernel overlay support (hoping this gets mainlined for arm64)
-* Figure out how to "properly" add WiFi blobs for the Plus2 - AKA fix wifi
+* Get bluetooth working on the Plus2 as well as Onboard EMMC boot support

 ## Notes